JakubParmenion/Automation/README.md

 *	Solution is written C#,
 *	A pull request is created in the GIT repository detailed above,
 *	Selenium is used to automate the user interface of the application under test,
-*	SpecFlow test runner is used to implement the tests and tests are contained in a single feature file,
+*	SpecFlow test runner or equivilent is used to implement the tests and tests are contained in a single feature file,

 ###	Focus On
 *	Test Coverage,